Alfredo Castello, principal investigator

 Co-supervised by Shabaz Mohammed, I have learned how to perform and analyse proteomic experiments.
 I will use this knowledge to understand what interferon does to cells to impair viral replication.

-Samantha Moor, DPhil student – Ludwig programme
+Samantha Moore, DPhil student – Ludwig programme

 I aim to understand how the RNA-binding activity recently discovered in few tumour suppressors contribute to their role at making cell fate decisions.
 To do so I employ iCLIP, a method that combines immunoprecipitation and RNA sequencing to discover the footprints of proteins on its the target RNAs.